boring-registry/boring-registry/README.md

 ### Fail early if module version already exists

 By default the upload command will silently ignore already uploaded versions of a module and return exit code `0`.
-For taging mono-repositories this can become a problem as it is not clear if the module version is new or already uploaded.
+For tagging mono-repositories this can become a problem as it is not clear if the module version is new or already uploaded.
 The `-ignore-existing=false` parameter will force the upload command to return exit code `1` in such a case.
 In combination with `-recursive=false` the exit code can be used to tag the GIT repository only if a new version was uploaded.